Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Introduction

 For estimation, we propose a three-step approach to estimating the joint distribution of the outcome and the treatment conditional on covariates and then recovering parameters of interest from the joint distribution.
-In the first step, we estimate the quantile regression parameters and then convert these into estimates of the reduced form distributions of the outcome/treatment conditional on covariates.
+In the first step, we estimate the quantile regression parameters and then convert these into estimates of the marginal distributions of the outcome/treatment conditional on covariates.
 Our estimation approach here is new.
-We implement an EM-type algorithm that iterates back and forth between making draws of the measurement error (conditional on values of the parameters) and estimating new values of the parameters.
-Once the reduced form QR parameters have been estimated, we estimate the copula parameters using a simulated maximum likelihood approach that plugs in the first step estimators.
-To simplify estimation, we assume that the copula is known up to a finite number of parameters (in particular, we consider copulas from an Archimedean family or the Gaussian copula).
+We implement an EM-type algorithm that iterates back and forth between making draws of the measurement error (conditional on the values of the parameters) and estimating new values of the parameters.
+In the second step, we estimate the copula parameters using a simulated maximum likelihood approach that plugs in the first step estimators.
+To simplify estimation, we assume that the copula is known up to a finite number of parameters.
 This step provides an estimate of the joint distribution.
-Finally, we can manipulate the estimated joint distribution into any parameters of interest.
+Third, we can manipulate the estimated joint distribution into any parameters of interest.
+We also derive the asymptotic properties of our estimators and show that the empirical bootstrap can be used to conduct inference.